eriklupander/dvizz/README.md

 The [Dockerfile](Dockerfile) builds a docker image using [multi-stage builds](https://docs.docker.com/engine/userguide/eng-image/multistage-build/).
 There is no need to install _go_ and _bower_ for building the docker image.

-### Deploying as a Swarm service
+### Running on Docker Swarm mode
+Dvizz must be started in a Docker container running on a Swarm Manager node.
+I run it as a service using a _docker service create_ command.

 1.)
-Build using the Dockerfile and specify a tag, for example _someprefix/dvizz_.
+Build locally (as described above) using the Dockerfile and specify a tag, for example _someprefix/dvizz_.

     docker build -t someprefix/dvizz .

 2.)
-Example _docker service create_ command.
+Run a _docker service create_ command.

 Note that you may need to remove or change the _--network_ property to suit your Docker Swarm mode setup.